SimonCB765/ProteinDatabaseManipulation/README.txt

 Updaters
 #################################################################
 updateCancer
-updateCOSMIC
-updatedrug
-updateEnsembl
-updateGO
-updatepathway
-updatePPI
-updatestability
-updatetargetandredundancy
-updateUG
-updateUP
-updatexref
+	Used to record which proteins are implicated in cancer, and which of those proteins are the target of anti-neoplastic drugs. updateCOSMIC
+	Enters the COSMIC data into the database. updatedrug
+	Used to update the information recorded about the approved drugs. updateEnsembl
+	Enters the Ensembl gene information, homolog information and germline mutation iformation into the gene, homolg and germline mutation tables respectively. updateGO
+	Updates the GO path information in the database. updatepathway
+	Enters the Pathway Commons data into the database. updatePPI
+	Updates the binary PPI information stored in the database. updatestability
+	Calculates and enters the protein instability and half life information into the database. updatetargetandredundancy
+	Used to determined the set of proteins that are the targets of approved drugs, and to determine the non-redundant datasets. updateUG
+	Updates the UniGene information in the database. updateUP
+	Calculates low complexity regions, PEST motifs, sequence composition statistics, calculates pairwise sequence similarities and updates the blast and UniProt (proteininfo) tables. updatexref
+	Enters the UniProt accession external database cross-reference information into the database.

 #################################################################
 Utilities
 #################################################################
 biomartquery
-createfasta
-file2list
-gadatageneration
-generateGOsummarydata
-list2file
+	Used to generate correctly formatted XML queries to BioMart. createfasta
+	Used to create FASTA format files. file2list
+	Used to read a file intoa Python list (one line of the file per list element). gadatageneration
+	Used to generate data in the format required for the Java random forest package. generateGOsummarydata
+	Used to generate summary data about the levle one and level two GO terms for the positive and unlabelled subsets of a given dataset. list2file
+	Used to convert a Python list into a file (one list element per line of the file).
 MySQLaccess
-predictions
+	Provides convenience functions for accessing a MySQL database. predictions
+	Used to handle the input of subcellular location predictions into the database, and the output of proteins that need subcellular locations predicted.
 XMLparser
+	Used to parse XML files.